 Okay y’all.
 It’s official!
 Crusting everything with PECANS is where it’s at!
 Their rich, buttery texture is absolutely delicious and so complex.
 This dish here is so extremely easy to whip up and I know you will just LOVE this dish as much as I did.
-I’ve taken the pecans, chopped them up, and crusted these Asian-inspired turkey meatballs.
+I’ve taken the pecans, chopped them up, and created these Pecan Crusted Asian Turkey Meatballs.
 I kind of like to think of the pecans as a nutrient-rich substitute, whole30 rendition of Japanese-style panko breadcrumbs in this dish.
 Pop them in the oven and bake them until they are golden brown, drizzle with a delicious Asian glaze, and serve them in crisp lettuce cups for the ultimate weeknight meal!
 Dinner will be on the table in just 35 minutes!

-Now–let’s talk Pecans, shall we?
+Now–let’s talk pecans, shall we?
 Don’t let that rich, buttery texture fool you.
 Pecans are not just delicious, but they are very nutritious as well.
 Pecans are amongst the highest in good monounsaturated fats, and contain plant protein!
-They are also a good source of filling dietary fiber, and compared to other tree nuts, pecans are among the lowest in carbs (4 grams) and highest in dietary fiber (3 grams) per serving.
-So yeah, of course they are great in pecan pie and for snacking but they are also super versatile to cook with in savory dishes like I did here!
+They are also a good source of filling dietary fiber and compared to other tree nuts, pecans are among the lowest in carbs (4 grams) and highest in dietary fiber (3 grams) per serving.
+So yeah, of course, they are great in pecan pie and for snacking but they are also super versatile to cook within savory dishes as I did here!

-To keep this dish light and summery, I served these delicious meatballs in lettuce wraps and drizzled them with a fantastic whole30 approved quick-and-easy Asian glaze.
+To keep this dish light and summery, I served these delicious Pecan Crusted Asian Turkey Meatballs in lettuce wraps and drizzled them with a fantastic Whole30 approved quick-and-easy Asian glaze.
 The freshness from the crisp lettuce and carrot sticks combined with the savory pecan-crusted meatballs?
 Oh my, out of this world fantastic!
-The recipe makes lots of meatballs and since they are oven baked, they are perfect for meal-prep.
+The recipe makes lots of meatballs and since they are oven-baked, they are perfect for meal-prep.
 You can also change up how you serve them too: serve them on top of a bed of greens for a delicious and satisfying salad, over zucchini noodles for a warm dinner, or even by themselves with the Asian-glaze as the dip for a nutritious party appetizer!
 The possibilities are endless!

 For more delicious Pecan inspired recipes, check out American Pecans.